ethanblake4/dart_eval/README.md

 ## Return values

-In most cases, dart_eval will return a subclass of `$Value` such as `$int` or `$String`.
-These 'boxed types' have information about what they are and how to modify them, and like all `$Value`s you can access their underlying value with the `$value` property.

-However, when working with primitive value types  (int, string etc.) you may find that dart_eval returns the underlying primitive directly.
-This is due to an internal performance optimization.
-If you don't like the inconsistency, you can change the return type on the function signature to `dynamic` which will force dart_eval to always box the value before it's returned.
+Like with arguments, dart_eval will return a `$Value` wrapper for most values except ints, doubles, bools, and Lists.
+If you don't like this inconsistency, specifying a function's return value as `dynamic` will force dart_eval to always box the return value in a `$Value` wrapper.

 > Note that this does not apply to the `eval()` method, which automatically unboxes all return values for convenience.